curv3d/curv/docs/Shape_Atlas.rst

     "Hierarchical hp-Adaptive Signed Distance Fields" (2016)
     https://animation.rwth-aachen.de/media/papers/2016-SCA-HPSDF.pdf

-  * Radial Basis Functions.
+  * **Radial Basis Functions**
-    Convert the mesh to an RBF, which is a kind of spline representation with an associated distance field.
+    are a kind of spline representation with an associated distance field.

     * Any SDF can be converted to RBF form.
 This suggests that an expensive SDF described using Curv could be converted to an approximate RBF that is cheaper to evaluate.